simeononsecurity/simeononsecurity.ch/content/articles/building-a-cyber-resilient-infrastructure-best-practices-for-disaster-recovery/index.en.md

 Developing a DRP is a complex process that involves identifying critical assets and systems, assessing risks and vulnerabilities, and developing strategies to mitigate those risks.
 The following are some best practices for developing a DRP:

-1. **Identify critical assets and systems.**: To develop an effective DRP, it is essential to identify the critical assets and systems that are essential for an organization's operations.
+1. **Identify critical assets and systems.**: To develop an effective DRP, you need to identify the critical assets and systems that are essential for an organization's operations.
 This can include servers, databases, applications, and network devices.
 The critical assets and systems need to be identified so that they can be prioritized, and adequate measures can be taken to ensure their availability during a disaster.

 For instance, if an organization relies heavily on its database for its operations, it should be identified as a critical asset, and a backup and recovery plan should be developed to ensure that it can be recovered in case of a disaster.